-[Note: Take the leg of lamb out of the fridge about 2 hours before you start the recipe so that the meat is not too cold]
+Leg of Lamb RecipeFor a great leg of lamb roast, take the leg of lamb out of the fridge about 2 hours before you start the recipe so that the meat is not too cold.Click to Post

 Run the leg of lamb under cold water to remove any stickiness of the meat and dry it well with paper towels.
 Removing all the excess moisture will make for a crispier outside when cooking.

 If your butcher has not done so, remove most of the white tough skin that might be on the leg of lamb.
 Just make a small incision, pull with your fingers and cut parallel to the meat as you pull (Some people don’t mind that skin it but I prefer without it, it makes the meat more presentable and easier to eat)